 FINANCIAL STRATEGY WORKSHOP

 Financial strategy is essential to raising not just your first Venture or Angel Capital round but subsequent angel and institutional funding.
 This class is for both investors and entrepreneurs.
 Our consulting work through the HyperAccelerator helps entrepreneurs devise a financial strategy to answer these key questions:

-- Strategies to identify if you company is raising enough capital to hit the “sweet-spot” for a series A or bring my company to cash flow positive.
+- Capital demand analysis to identify if your company is raising enough capital to hit the “sweet-spot” for a series A or bring your company to cash flow positive.

 - Will the current round be enough to accomplish the traction necessary to attract VC investment?